CSCfi/Kielipankki-utilities/docs/howto_Korp_configuration.md

 ## Changing the configuration and translation files

-Every time, before adding a new batch of corpus configurations, do (in your own corpus branch!):
+Every time, before adding a new batch of corpus configurations, do (in the corpus-specific branch!):

     git pull origin master